-1. Turn the ignition switch ON.

-2. Press and hold the compass button for approximately 2 seconds.

-3. Press the SCROLL button until "Compass Variance" message and the last variance zone number displays in the EVIC.
+- 1. Turn the ignition switch ON. - 2.
+Press and hold the COMPASS button for approximately two seconds. - 3.
+Press the SCROLL button until the "Compass Variance" message and the last variance zone number displays in the EVIC.

-4. Press and release FUNCTION SELECT button until the proper variance zone is selected according to the map.

-5. Press and release the compass button to exit.
+- 4. Press and release the FUNCTION SELECT button until the proper variance zone is selected according to the map. - 5.
+Press and release the COMPASS button to exit.